cositools/cosi-data-challenges/README.md

   - Creating a single response for all components
   - Creating a class that automatically matches an input model with the corresponding response
   - Reparameterizing the response in such a way that prevents this issue
 - **The background estimation tools need to be further tested and developed.** With DC3 we have provided first versions for estimating continuum and line backgrounds.
 These methods need to be tested, stressed, and further developed.
 Additionally, we still need background estimation tools for transient sources.
+- **The tools still need to be stressed to find limitations.** The COSI pipeline team has been rapidly developing the cosipy library in preparation for the satellite mission.
+Our aim is to make this library robust, sustainable, and highly user-friendly.
+Through more and more user interactions and feedback, we can better learn where the code is working well, and where it breaks down.

 ## Citing
 If you make use of any of the data products from the COSI data challenges in a publication, please provide a link to this page.